42-adbouras/CoreCurriculum-1337MED/Born2beRoot/README.md

 # TOC
 - [Virtuallization](#virtuallization)
-  * What is a Virtual Machine
+  * What is a Virtual Machine?
   * Advantages of a Virtual Machine
   * Types of virtuallization
 - [LVM](#lvm)
-  * What is LVM
+  * What is LVM?
   * LVM components
+  * What is encryption?
 - [Linux File System](#linux-file-system)
-  * What is a File System
+  * What is a File System?
   * Types of file systems
   * Directory Structure
-  * What is Mounting
+  * What is Mounting?

 ## Virtuallization
   * What is a Virtual Machine:\